origigi777/CollegeStudentsInfoDataBase/README.md

 # CollegeStudentsInfo
-DataBase in python & SQL based college info management program with a simple user interface for changing info on the database
+DataBase in python & SQL based college info management program with a simple user interface for changing info on the database - giving simple way to store and export important students' details

 used libraries:
 Tkinter – To create the GUI.